Corneezius/wordMachine/README.md

 ## Known Bugs

-_Find all the bugs and we'll make you a shareholder_
+_Find all the bugs and we'll make you a shareholder.
+Just playin. _

 ## Support and contact details